brightsign/node.js-starter-project/README_BrightAuthor.md

+# BrightSign Node.js Sample
+This sample BrightAuthor application shows how to instantiate a node.js server that runs on a BrightSign player.

-# About the Sample Application
+## About the Sample Application

 This application creates a web server that can serve static files from a folder called www on port 9090.
 This example was created for BrightAuthor.